LeToNode/Play2.0-CN-doc/scalaGuide/ScalaTemplates.md

         Scala code
 ```

-Because the template engine automatically detects the end of your code block by analysing your code, it only allow for simple statements.
+Because the template engine automatically detects the end of your code block by analysing your code, this syntax only supports simple statements.
 If you want to insert a multi-token statement, explicitly mark it using brackets:

 ```
 Hello @(customer.firstName + customer.lastName)!